nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

 This is sliced to include a cross care setting identifier which MUST be populated.
 The codeSystem for this identifier is `https://fhir.nhs.uk/Id/cross-care-setting-identifier`.

+This **MUST** be a GUID.

+Providing systems **MUST** ensure this GUID is globally unique and a persistent identifier (i.e. doesn’t change between requests and therefore stored with the source data).

+Where consuming systems are integrating data from this resource to their local system, they **MUST** also persist this GUID at the same time.

 ### status ###